MAAYTHM/toolwiki/README.md

 A: Contributions and suggestions are welcome!
 Please open issues or pull requests on the project's GitHub repository to help improve the tool.

+---
+## Updates
+- fix legends printing issue (its not printing when tool run 1st time)
+- auto add feature (to add some popular kali tools , which installed using `apt`)
+- etc...

 ## License

 MIT License - Personal and educational use